fbpx

 🚨 States forced into impossible budget choices about which services to keep.

-• Home- and community-based care for seniors and people with disabilities—the services that allow people to live independently—may be slashed, pushing more individuals into costly institutional care.
+• Cuts to home- and community-based care for seniors and people with disabilities—the services supporting independent living—could lead to more individuals being pushed into expensive institutional care.

-• New, complex paperwork requirements could cause eligible residents to lose coverage, while rural hospitals that rely on Medicaid reimbursements face a real risk of closure, leaving communities without essential care.
+• New complex paperwork may cause eligible residents to lose coverage, and rural hospitals relying on Medicaid face real closure risk, leaving communities without care.

-• Maternal health care and reproductive services, including prenatal and postpartum care, contraception, and abortion access, are directly threatened, putting birthing parents at greater risk.
+• Maternal health care and reproductive services, including prenatal and postpartum care, contraception, and abortion access, are threatened, increasing risks for birthing parents.

 • LGBTQ individuals could lose coverage for affirming care, leaving already marginalized communities with fewer safe, accessible options.

-Those who need care the most will be impacted drastically.
+Those who need care the most will be impacted the hardest.

-New federal limits on Medicaid will leave millions uninsured while forcing states to either raise revenue or cut services, often starting with home- and community-based care.
-These cuts won’t spare any group, leading to hospital closures, layoffs, and reduced access to essential care.
-Medicaid, which covers nearly half of all births and supports millions with chronic and mental health needs, now faces a manufactured crisis that puts over 16 million people at risk.
+New federal Medicaid limits will leave millions uninsured and force states to raise revenue or cut services, often starting with home- and community-based care.
+These cuts will spare no one and will lead to hospital closures, layoffs, and less access to care.
+Medicaid, covering nearly half of all births and supporting many with chronic and mental health needs, faces a manufactured crisis risking over 16 million people.

 State lawmakers have the power to act.
-By defending Medicaid and advancing policies that keep people covered, strengthen provider networks, and ensure families can access care when and where they need it, states can protect the most vulnerable and safeguard the future of our health care system.
-Protecting Medicaid is not just about budgets but about building a future where everyone can thrive.
+By defending Medicaid and advancing policies that keep people covered, that strengthen provider networks, and ensure access to care, states can protect vulnerable populations and safeguard the future of healthcare.
+Protecting Medicaid is about more than budgets and numbers—it's about building a future where everyone can thrive.

-You can start by finding the state-by-state “alternative names” for Medicaid.
 As Medicaid is administered at the state level, many states designate their programs using alternative titles.
+Find the state-by-state “alternative names” for Medicaid here, or a ready-to-share reel here.

 toolkit specialsession

-Check out our Special Session Toolkit, which includes critical strategies for the defense of Medicaid.
-It's designed to provide legislators, advocates, and organizations with the resources needed to act swiftly and protect health coverage in 2025 special sessions and into the 2026 legislative sessions.
+Check out our Medicaid Defense Toolkit, designed to provide legislators, advocates, and organizations with the resources needed to act swiftly and protect health coverage in 2025 special sessions and into the 2026 legislative sessions.

 Economic Power Project

-Join SiX’s Reproductive Freedom Program, our national initiative supporting legislators across the country committed to ensuring health care remains accessible and equitable.
+Join SiX’s Reproductive Freedom Leadership Council, our national initiative that supports legislators across the country in their commitment to ensuring healthcare remains accessible and equitable.

 additional resources on medicaid